Deltares/imod-python/docs/faq/imod5_backwards_compatibility.rst

 Known issues
 ------------

-- Constants are only supported for the CAP package.
-For other packages, the constants will cause an error.
 - ISG files cannot be read directly.
 The workaround is to rasterize the ISG files to IDF files using the iMOD5 BATCH function ISGGRID.
 - MetaSWAP sprinkling wells defined as IPF files are not supported.